 DAMAGED WATER PUMP

-Water pumps are engine driven pumps which, in short, consist of a small turbine which propels the coolant around the system.
+Water pumps are engine-driven pumps which, in short, consist of a small turbine that propels the coolant around the system.

 The parts of the water pump that can cause coolant leaks are faulty shaft seals and faulty gaskets.